Portuguese Water Dog Breed Info: Pictures, Traits & Facts

 Things to Know When Owning a Portuguese Water Dog

-Curious what life with one of these active creatures is like?
-Peruse our break down of things you should know about owning a Portuguese Water Dog.
+Curious about what life with one of these active creatures is like?
+Peruse our breakdown of things you should know about owning a Portuguese Water Dog.

 As a highly active breed, you should pay particular attention to the quality of protein in your Portuguese Water Dog’s food.
 Lean meats and whole foods like fish, fowl, and eggs are nutritionally dense and prime for building strong bones and muscles.